eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-25_dailydialogue-beta-0110-auld-lang-syne.md

 - - -

-This page is synchronized from the post: [DailyDialogue (beta) #0110  Auld Lang Syne](https://steemit.com/@deanliu/dailydialogue-beta-0110-auld-lang-syne)
+This page is synchronized from the post: ['DailyDialogue (beta) #0110  Auld Lang Syne'](https://steemit.com/@deanliu/dailydialogue-beta-0110-auld-lang-syne)